Think You Have What It Takes to Hang at This Haunted Indiana Hotel?

 Ready to Start Your Indiana Real Estate Courses with The CE Shop?

 Enroll in our Pre-Licensing program now to get your career started and begin connecting your fellow Hoosiers with the real estate they’re looking for, or keep going strong with one of our comprehensive, 100% online Continuing Education packages.
 Want to hear more about what’s happening in Indiana and connect with other students?
-Join our Indiana Facebook group!
+Join our Midwestern Facebook group!

 *Hero image provided by Historical Hotels of America